coryellenberger/objective-dash/README.md

-# GRANDstack Starter
+# MBO Dashboard

-This project is a starter for building a [GRANDstack](https://grandstack.io) (GraphQL, React, Apollo, Neo4j Database) application.
+This project uses the [GRANDstack](https://grandstack.io) (GraphQL, React, Apollo, Neo4j Database).
 There are two components to the starter, the UI application (a React app) and the API app (GraphQL server).

 ## Quickstart